 - Write out all the questions you have as you are reading through the policy.

 - Gather as much documentation as possible, including photos, eyewitness statements, videos and any other information you feel is vital.

-When hiring a professional, be sure to check references and recommendations.
-You’ll want to make sure the adjuster is licensed in the state where you are filing the claim.
-You should also call your state insurance department to confirm the adjuster’s record.
+When hiring a professional, it’s a good idea to check references and recommendations.
+This can help ensure the adjuster is licensed in the state where you are filing the claim.
+You can also call your state insurance department to confirm the adjuster’s record.
 While an independent appraiser or public adjuster may provide useful assistance, hiring one does come at an additional cost.
-Independent adjusters may charge up to 15% of the settlement claim and there are no guarantees the claim will be settled.
+Independent adjusters may charge up to 15 percent of the settlement claim, and there are no guarantees the claim will be settled.

 Tips when contacting another insurance professional

 If you do bring in an independent insurance adjuster, keep these tips in mind as you are hiring: